software-mansion/react-native-gesture-handler/docs/getting-started.md

 #### Android
 Follow the steps below:

-**IMPORTANT:** If you use one of the *native navigation libraries* (e.g. [wix/react-native-navigation](https://github.com/wix/react-native-navigation)), you should follow [this separate guide](#with-wix-react-native-navigation-https-githubcom-wix-react-native-navigation) to get gesture handler library set up on Android.
+If you use one of the *native navigation libraries* (e.g. [wix/react-native-navigation](https://github.com/wix/react-native-navigation)), you should follow [this separate guide](#with-wix-react-native-navigation-https-githubcom-wix-react-native-navigation) to get gesture handler library set up on Android.
 Ignore the rest of this step – it only applies to RN apps that use standard Android project layout.

 Update your main activity (or wherever you create an instance of `ReactActivityDelegate`), so that it overrides the method responsible for creating `ReactRootView` instance.
 Then use a root view wrapper provided by this library:
 ```java